Don’t ask me how to pronounce as it sounds nothing like it looks….

 Keep an eye out to for Lizards, we have seen loads darting about.
 Not fishing but always nice to see something a bit rare and unusual.

 The upper section of the beach is pebble, this opens up into flat sand.
 To the sides of the beach it is rocky outcrops and cliffs.
 I have seen people in chest waders chucking lures about in these side sections.
 The guys knew where they were going, they definitely wouldn’t come if the mark didn’t produce the goods.
-Bass would would be their main quarry, these also pass across the beach.
+Bass are their main quarry, these also pass across the beach where hopefully they will come across our offerings.

 On the outcrop to the right you can fish from the rocks gaining access to slightly deeper water, low tide only as they get covered at high.
 Far from easy access.